 Discussion

-We studied the effects of drought and grazing on the morphology and physiology of A. cytisoides and hypothesized that intermediate stress levels, as a result of average drought levels and/or average grazing pressure, would alter physiological traits.
+We studied the effects of drought and grazing on the morphology and physiology of A. cytisoides and hypothesized that intermediate stress levels would cause the protégé to be best adapted to its environment.
 Further, we expected that high levels of drought and grazing pressure would accumulate to a great decay in the development of such traits.

 Contrary to our expectations, we found that RWC was not affected by microsite and grazing pressure.
-However, the added water from our treatments improved RWC in plants by at least 25%.
-Data from the Nitrogen content showed a similar pattern in which the watering treatment improved Nitrogen content within the leaves.
+However, the added water from our treatments improved RWC in plants by at least 25%, but in a similar way for both microsites Data from the Nitrogen content showed a similar pattern in which the watering treatment improved Nitrogen content within the leaves.
 Foliar density data suggest no effect by either watering or microsite.

-The morphological measurements show that, during the measuring period, heights of A. cytisoides were unaffected by watering treatment.
-However, we did find effects by microsite with taller plants inside the patch and shorter in the interpatches.
-We also found a negative correlation between grazing pressure and protégé height with high-intensity goat grazing causing protégés to be the shortest, then Rabbit grazing, then low-intensity goat grazing and with no grazing plants to grow the tallest.
-For the diameter results we can conclude that, similar to height, diameter is not affected by watering.
-We did not find any effects of microsite on diameter and found smaller diameters in protégés grazed by rabbits and high-intensity goat grazing than low-intensity goat grazing and no grazing.
-These diameters translate to higher height/diameter proportions as a consequence of high-intensity goat grazing and rabbit grazing.
+The morphological measurements show that heights and canopy diameter of A. cytisoides were unaffected by our watering treatment.
+We found increased heights of facilitated protégés while diameter was unaffected by the facilitator.
+A negative correlation between grazing pressure and protégé height was found with high-intensity goat grazing and Rabbit grazing causing protégés to be shortest, while protégés under low-intensity goat grazing and no grazing treatment grew tallest.
+A similar correlation was found for canopy diameters.
+This caused higher height/diameter proportions as a consequence of high-intensity goat grazing and rabbit grazing.
+In the following paragraphs we discuss the findings of our measurements.

 -Physiology